Campaign History of the 151e Régiment d'Infanterie - VII

 28 June: The day is relatively calm.
 Mortar fire results in some light damage to the first line trenches.
 At 1500 hrs, 2 Bat. (in reserve of the sub-sector) relieves 3 Bat., the latter moving back to the reserve (2 Bat. had been relieved by 2 Bat/44 RIC).
 At 1800 hrs, 3 Bat. leaves for Florent, arriving at 2100 hrs.
 The 1 Bat. is at rest at la Croix Gentin.
 NOTE: According to Caporal-Fourrier Laporte, the regiment receives a distribution of gas masks on this day.
 These are likely the first Polyvalent compresses (or, 'P' pads).
 Losses for the regiment on 28 June include 2 killed (Sdt.
 Broyant; M.B.1 Desfores (Ernest)) and 9 wounded (Lt.
 Webanck; Cpl.
 Sézeral; Sdts.
 Sottin, Bracaval, Tonnet, Le Guedès (Yves), Druart (Louis), Brunelle, Lavalles, Benoit (Alphonse); MTR Goury (Reymond).

 29 June: The 1 Bat. remains at rest at la Croix Gentin while 3 Bat. remains at Florent.
 The day is calm at Blanleuil.
 Exchange of bombs and pétards causing light damage that is quickly repaired.
 At 1300 hrs, Lieut.-Colonel Moisson is relieved by Lieut.-Colonel Veron (44 RIC) as commander of the sub-sector.
-Moisson hands command of the 151 over to Commandant Dô (1 Bat.), with Capitaine Chamaillard taking over command of the battalion.
+Having received a furlough, Moisson hands command of the 151 over to Commandant Dô (1 Bat.), with Capitaine Chamaillard taking over command of the battalion.
 Losses for the regiment on 29 June include 1 killed (Sdt.
 Vervaerde) and 11 wounded (Sdts.
 Benoit (Alphonse), Deblangy, Moal, Verbille (Nestor), Lebredouchelle, Labelle (Paul), Gebert (Jules), Morvau (Louis), Nedelee, Verheige, Beranger (Charles)).

 30 June: At Blanleuil, what had been the normal exchange mortar fire, at 0330 hrs suddenly exploded into a heavy bombardment by German artillery, minenwerfers, and bombs.
 It was the prelude to a massive infantry attack, which came at 0730 hrs along the entire Bois de la Greurie front.
 The assault falls on the companies of 2 Bat., the other two battalions of the regiment being off the lines and at rest at this time.
 After savage hand-to-hand fighting, German troops managed to establish (0800 hrs) a foothold on the Patte d'Oie separating Blanleuil from Ravin Sec.
 The company occupying Ravin Sec erects a barricade and continues to fight off the enemy until the evening.
 The Germans have taken the first line trench at Blanleuil.
 A counter-attack made by 6 Co. which had been in reserve pushes the German troops back but the company is unable to maintain its position in the first line.
 Lieutenant Bonnet, commanding 6 Co., is killed in this counter-attack.
 Barricades are established in the access boyaux of the first and second lines, and close quarter fighting using grenades goes on around these.
 At 1700 hrs, a counter-attack is launched by 3 Co/151 RI and a company of the 162 RI (4 Co. under Deslandes) which pushes the barricades up to the crest of Blanleuil and takes back the first line of the Patte d'Oie up to position 'R'.
 These two companies relieve the companies of 2 Bat., which move back into reserve.